 Is Playing Poker on the Internet Legal?

 Depending on where you live, online poker is legal in most countries even now in the United States, kindof.
 Countries will usually determine a game of poker legal or illegal by the basis as to whether they consider the game skill or luck.
 Many studies have proven that poker is skill, therefore large countries such as the United States, United Kindom and most of Europe have legalized online poker.
 The United States is currently licensing and developing their own poker sites while the offshore ones are still accepting bets from US customers.

 Depositing and Withdrawing Poker Money

 There is no stepping up to a cage, giving the cashier lady a few hundred bucks, getting your chips and going to the poker table.
 Actually it’s easier.
 Poker sites have a large array of options to instantly deposit in about 5 minutes and you’re playing.

 This is what I suggest.
 First try your credit card.
 They have about a 70-80% chance of being transacted successful by the credit card company (their rules don’t like gamblers because potential fraud) but some poker sites are good at getting credit cards to be accepted.
+The betting sites that take visa credit also are the main poker sites we suggest so I recommend reading that guide if you have problems.
 So, if your credit card gets rejected you may have to jump through some hoops such as sending a check, heading up to western union or sometimes the websites will have “ewallets”.
 Very few accept Mastercard or Amex, but they are out there if you play at a sportsbook with poker offerings.